 An AutoArchive dialog box will appear.

-Inside the dialog box, click Run AutoArchive Every checkbox and then enter a number into the box.
+To set it up, check the option, click Run AutoArchive Every checkbox and then enter a number into the box.

 You can choose to move old items to a different folder if you want by clicking the Browse button under the section Move Old Items To, then select a folder.
 We recommend leaving it at default and click OK.

-We hope this tutorial helps you understand how to automatically archive Outlook items.
+We hope this tutorial helps you understand how to archive Outlook items automatically.

 Outlook Calendar Events are being deleted automatically

 If you find that the Outlook Calendar Events are being deleted automatically in Outlook, you need to open Outlook Options, and from the Advanced you will have to change or configure the AutoArchive settings as mentioned in this post.